FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 Forks vs. Clones
 ----------------

-A **Fork** on GitHub is a copy of another repository on GitHub from one account to another account.
-The new forked repository retains a parent-child relationship with the origin repository.
+A `Fork <https://docs.github.com/en/get-started/quickstart/github-glossary#fork>`_ on GitHub is a copy of another `repository <https://docs.github.com/en/get-started/quickstart/github-glossary#repository>`_ on GitHub from one account to another account.
+The new forked repository retains a parent-child relationship with the `origin <https://docs.github.com/en/get-started/quickstart/github-glossary#origin>`_ repository.
 Forks are typically used when software will have an independent line of development, such as when FTC teams develop their own team code using the `FIRST-Tech-Challenge/FtcRobotController <https://github.com/FIRST-Tech-Challenge/FtcRobotController>`_ repository as a basis.
 FTC teams should create a Fork of the `FIRST-Tech-Challenge/FtcRobotController <https://github.com/FIRST-Tech-Challenge/FtcRobotController>`_ repository as a convenient way to manage their software development process.
-Thanks to the parent-child relationship, when changes are made to the parent repository those changes can be easily tracked and fetched/merged into the forked repository, keeping the forked repository up to date.
+Thanks to the parent-child relationship, when changes are made to the parent repository those changes can be easily tracked and `fetched <https://docs.github.com/en/get-started/quickstart/github-glossary#fetch>`_/`merged <https://docs.github.com/en/get-started/quickstart/github-glossary#merge>`_ into the forked repository, keeping the forked repository up to date.

 .. warning::
-   Teams should not issue pull requests against the upstream parent, the FIRST-Tech-Challenge/FtcRobotContoller repository.
+   Teams should not issue pull requests against the `upstream <https://docs.github.com/en/get-started/quickstart/github-glossary#upstream>`_ parent, the
+   FIRST-Tech-Challenge/FtcRobotContoller repository.
 Forks of the FIRST-Tech-Challenge/FtcRobotContoller repo may always fetch changes, but should never attempt to push changes up to the repo.

-A **Clone** is a copy of a repository, typically on a local computer.
-A team member creates a branch of the team's repository for feature development, and clones the branch to a local computer.
+A `Clone <https://docs.github.com/en/get-started/quickstart/github-glossary#clone>`_ is a copy of a repository, typically on a local computer.
+A team member creates a `feature branch <https://docs.github.com/en/get-started/quickstart/github-glossary#clone>`_ of the team's repository for feature development, and clones the branch to a local computer.
 Software development and testing then happens completely within their local clone.
 Once they're finished, or they've reached a checkpoint, the changes within the local clone can then be pushed